 We are also offering to certain purchasers whose purchase of Class A Ordinary Shares in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding Class A Ordinary Shares immediately following the consummation of this offering, the opportunity to purchase, if such purchasers so choose, pre-funded warrants in lieu of Class A Ordinary Shares that would otherwise result in any such purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding Class A Ordinary Shares.
-Each pre-funded warrant will be exercisable for one Class A Ordinary Share and related warrant and will be exercisable at any time after its original issuance until exercised in full.
+Each pre-funded warrant will be exercisable for one Class A Ordinary Share and will be exercisable at any time after its original issuance until exercised in full.
 The purchase price of each pre-funded warrant will be equal to the price at which a Class A Ordinary Share is sold to the public in this offering, minus \$0.01, and the exercise price of each pre-funded warrant will be \$0.01 per share.
-The pre-funded warrant and warrants will be issued separately, but will be purchased together in this offering.
 This offering also relates to the Class A Ordinary Shares issuable upon exercise of any pre-funded warrants sold in this offering.
 For each pre-funded warrant we sell, the number of Class A Ordinary Shares we are offering will be decreased on a one-for-one basis.

 Our Class A Ordinary Shares are traded on The NASDAQ Global Market under the symbol "APM" and the Professional Compartment of Euronext in Paris under the Euronext ticker symbol "APM."
-On September 21, 2020, the last reported sale price of our Class A Ordinary Shares as reported on The NASDAQ Global Market was \$1.63 per share.
-There is no established public trading market for the warrants or pre-funded warrants, and we do not expect a market to develop.
-We do not intend to apply for listing of the warrants or pre-funded warrants on any securities exchange or other nationally recognized trading system.
-Without an active trading market, the liquidity of the warrants and pre-funded warrants will be limited.
+On September 10, 2020, the last reported sale price of our Class A Ordinary Shares as reported on The NASDAQ Global Market was \$1.76 per share.
+There is no established public trading market for the pre-funded warrants, and we do not expect a market to develop.
+We do not intend to apply for listing of the pre-funded warrants on any securities exchange or other nationally recognized trading system.
+Without an active trading market, the liquidity of the pre-funded warrants will be limited

-The combined public offering price per share and related warrant is an assumed price only.
-The actual combined public offering price per share and related warrant will be determined between us, the placement agent and purchasers based on market conditions at the time of pricing, and may be at a discount to the current market price of our Class A ordinary Shares.
+The public offering price per share will be determined between us, the placement agent and purchasers based on market conditions at the time of pricing, and may be at a discount to the current market price of our Class A ordinary Shares.
 Therefore, the recent market price used throughout this prospectus may not be indicative of the actual public offering price.
-The assumed price is based on the closing price of our Class A Ordinary Shares as of September 21, 2020 and is used so that we can provide certain disclosures, which require a calculation based on the offering price.

 There is no minimum number of securities or minimum aggregate amount of proceeds for this offering to close.
 The offering of the securities will terminate on the first date that we enter into securities purchase agreements to sell the securities offered hereby.
-We do not have an arrangement to place the proceeds from this offering in an escrow, trust or similar account.
-Any funds raised from the offering will be immediately available to us for our immediate use and will not be refunded to investors.